Dark matter production and reheating via direct inflaton couplings: collective effects: Dark matter production via

 with

 The ``field size'' or the variance is then computed according to

 where $\langle ... \rangle$ denotes a spacial average.

 The above semiclassical treatment of the field $s$ is meaningful if the corresponding occupation numbers are large, $n_k \gg 1$.
 It is important to note that $X_k$ is non--zero only if its initial value is non--zero.
-Such non--trivial boundary conditions are provided by quantum fluctuations which formally correspond to the initial occupation numbers of 1/2.
+Such non--trivial boundary conditions are provided by quantum fluctuations which formally correspond to the initial (renormalized) occupation numbers $n_k =0$ and, hence, non--zero $X_k$.

 So far, backreaction of the produced $s$--quanta has been neglected.
 Yet, it can have an important effect on the evolution of the system.
 Indeed, efficient particle production leads to fast growth of $\langle s^2 \rangle $ which induces an effective inflaton mass squared ${1\over 2} \lambda_{\phi s} \langle s^2 \rangle$.
 When it becomes comparable to $m_\phi^2$, the resonance shuts down.
 At relatively strong coupling, this happens before $q$ reaches 1, so the end of parametric resonance in this case corresponds to \cite{Kofman:1997yn}